luminolous/luminolous/README.md

 # Hi there, I'm Lyney! 👋

 ## 🌟 About Me
-- 🌱 Currently exploring AI and Web3.
+- 🌱 Currently exploring AI and Blockchain.
 - 🔭 Interested in building an AI Assistant.

 ## 🛠️ Skills